 Only Gollum would hunt for tours based around the Lord of the Rings films so do yourself a favour, precious, and save your money for something a tad more authentic.
-It's pretty easy to see why Kiwi film director Peter Jackson felt his native landscapes resembled Middle Earth so try to experience New Zealand as he once did by visiting Queen Elizabeth Park on the Kapiti Coast, without the merch shops and the gimmicks.
+It's pretty easy to see why Kiwi film director Peter Jackson felt his native landscapes resembled Middle Earth so try to experience New Zealand as he once did by exploring this glorious scenery without the merch shops and the gimmicks.

 Dolphins can be seen all year round with the Bay of Islands, Fiordland and the Hauraki Gulf offering the best chance of sightings.
 Unfortunately, according to the NZ Whale & Dolphin Trust, dolphin numbers are declining with irresponsible tours partly responsible.
 Approaching pods can really affect behaviour so make sure your skipper abides by the Marine Mammal Protection Regulations before you sign up.